tk-notes/lucas-meier-blog/content/posts/2022/05/state-separable-proofs-for-the-curious-cryptographer/index.md

 full reduction then becomes a matter of constructing a series of small hops, to navigate our way from $G_0$ to $G_1$.

-In traditional game-based security, you often need to more explicitly construct the adversaries you use in a reduction, which is more cumbersome, and less amenable to the local reasoning you get with state-separable proofs.
+In traditional game-based security, you often need to explicitly construct the adversaries you use in a reduction, which is more cumbersome, and less amenable to the local reasoning you get with state-separable proofs.